Department of Bands/Wind Conducting Faculty

 Associate Director of Bands

-Ryan M. Yahl is pursuing the Doctor of Music degree in Wind Conducting and serves as an Associate Instructor in the Department of Bands at the Indiana University Jacobs School of Music.
-He also currently serves as the Music Director and Conductor of the Bloomington Community Band.
-He holds both a Bachelor and Master of Music degree in Music Education from Bowling Green State University.
-Prior to coming to IU, Mr. Yahl taught middle school and high school band for nine years in the state of Ohio.
+Benjamin Alaniz is pursuing the Doctor of Music degree in Wind Conducting and serves as an Associate Instructor in the Department of Bands at the Indiana University Jacobs School of Music.
+He received a Bachelor’s degree in Music Education from Louisiana State University and a Master of Music degree in Wind Conducting from Baylor University.
+Prior to Baylor, Mr. Alaniz was an assistant band director at the Sudler Flag awarded Brazoswood High School in Lake Jackson, Texas.

-Jennifer K. Bollero currently serves as an Associate Instructor in the Department of Bands at the Indiana University Jacobs School of Music where she is pursuing the Master of Music degree in Wind Conducting.
-Ms. Bollero holds a Bachelor of Music Education Degree from Indiana University.
-Prior to her return to IU, Ms. Bollero served as the Director of Bands for Bloomfield School District in Bloomfield, Indiana from 2011 to 2016.
-She is the current manager of the IU Summer Music Clinic.
+Alex Baczewski currently serves as an Associate Instructor in the Department of Bands at the Indiana University Jacobs School of Music where he is pursuing the Master of Music degree in Wind Conducting.
+He holds a Bachelor of Music Education Degree from Baylor University.
+Mr. Baczewski served for three years as Associate Director of Bands at Decker Middle School in the Austin area where he founded the Decker Jazz Band and was instrumental in helping the Decker Honor Band to earn UIL Sweepstakes for the first time in school history.
+While teaching, Mr. Baczewski was a performing member of the Cedar Park Winds.

 Emily Rodeck is pursuing the Master of Music degree in Wind Conducting.
 She earned a bachelor of Music Education from Indiana University, and before returning to IU taught K-12 general, choral, and instrumental music at Munising Public Schools in Upper Michigan.